matthewlong29/PareAndFlourish_Site/_posts/2017-08-20-how-to-ask-for-a-raise-and-get-it.md

 image:
   teaser: ask-for-raise-and-get-it.jpg
   feature: ask-for-raise-and-get-it.jpg
-  alt: "How to Ask for a Raise, and Get It"

 tags: How to ask for a raise, asking for a raise, how to get a raise, what to say to get a raise

-comments: true
 ---

 You’re at a crossroads.